Dallas Injury LawyerCALL (972) 599-4100 TO DISCUSS YOUR CASE (OR EMAIL TO DOUGGOYEN@GOYENLAW.COM). THE INITIAL PHONE CONSULTATION IS FREE.

 This should be addressed by Texas Legislators.
 A law should be passed allowing the recovery of attorney's fees in property damage only cases.
 But currently, that is not the law in Texas . . . so we do not handle property damage only cases in auto accidents.

-Do not try to handle your own injury case without first consulting a lawyer.
-You need to discuss your case with an experienced lawyer to determine if you need help in your situation.
-Taking the wrong steps can keep you from recovering the money you will need to cover what happened in your case.
+Do not try to handle your own injury case without first consulting the Law Office of Doug Goyen's Dallas injury lawyer.
+You need to discuss your case with an experienced Dallas injury attorney to determine if you need help in your situation.
+Taking the wrong steps can keep you from recovering the money you will need to cover you in your case.

 If you are trying to handle your claim yourself, the auto or liability insurance company for the person who hit or who caused your injury makes no promises regarding paying your claims.
+They discuss the claim with their lawyers (insurance company lawyers) who tell the insurance adjusters the legal loopholes they can use to avoid paying you.
 You have no contract with them.
 They have no legal obligation to you.
 Their legal obligation is to their insured - to "defend" them, and to pay "if" (and only if) their insured is legally liable for a covered reason.
-They are looking for a reason to not pay your claim (coverage issues, liability issues, damages issues), so they can get out of paying.
-That is what adjusters are trained to do first, and to keep checking as the claim goes along, to see if there is a reason not to pay.
+They are looking for a reason to not pay your claim (coverage issues, liability issues, damages issues).
+Avoiding paying a claim is what adjusters are trained to do first, and to keep checking as the claim goes along, to see if there is a reason not to pay.

-If this sounds familiar, you need to call our personal injury law office today.
+You need to call our Dallas injury lawyer today.
 We handle automobile accidents with injuries on a regular basis.
 We are in a position to help you negotiate a settlement with the insurance company.
 Auto accidents can be difficult to navigate.
 You need a lawyer with many years of experience.
 You need a lawyer with experience working both for and against insurance companies.
 Call for a free phone consultation regarding your case and what you should do to protect your rights.Some of the Personal Injury areas we Represent:

 - Auto Accidents